jsx/JSX/README.md

     # compile it and output the generated code to stdout
     jsx example/hello.jsx

-    # compile it with fully optimizations
+    # compile it with full optimizations
     jsx --release --output hello.jsx.js example/hello.jsx

     # compile it for node and execute it